Harry L. Hawthorne

-Harry LeRoy Hawthorne (November 27, 1859 – April 10, 1948) was a Medal of Honor recipient.
+Harry LeRoy Hawthorne (November 27, 1859 – April 10, 1948) was a Medal of Honor recipient for his actions during the Wounded Knee Massacre.

 Hawthorne was born in 1859 in Minnesota.
 He graduated from the United States Naval Academy in 1882, but after two years chose to take his commission in the United States Army.
 He distinguished himself at was then called the Battle of Wounded Knee, but now commonly called the Wounded Knee Massacre receiving the Medal of Honor.
 He made the Army a career, attending the Army War College and retiring as a colonel in 1914, and was recalled to serve during World War I.

 Medal of Honor citation

 Rank and organization.
 2nd Lieutenant, 2nd U.S. Artillery.
 Entered service at: Kentucky.
 Birth: 1860, Minnesota.
 Place/Date: At Wounded Knee Creek, S. Dak., 29 December 1890.